ecoisilva/studydesign_ms/README.md

-approach for optimizing sample sizes in animal tracking studies, balancing *sampling duration*, *sampling interval*, and the *number of sampled individuals* to ensure robust, unbiased population-level inferences.
+approach for optimizing sample sizes in animal tracking studies, balancing *sampling duration*, *sampling interval*, and the *number of sampled individuals* to ensure robust, unbiased population-level inferences for home range, and speed & distance estimation.
 By integrating robust, sampling-insensitive analytical methods and accounting for uncertainty and logistical constraints (including fix success, location error, device malfunctions, and individual variation), this workflow guides researchers in designing effective studies or evaluating existing data.

 The workflow has been fully implemented in the `movedesign` Shiny application and `R` package, allowing users to easily test sampling